nhxv/task-manager/README.md

 ## Task manager
 A task management web app

-### Technologies used
+### Built with
-Angular, NgBootstrap, Spring Boot, Spring security, Hibernate search, MySQL
+HTML, CSS, NgBootstrap, Typescript, Angular, Maven, Spring Boot, Spring Security, Spring Data JPA, Hibernate Search, MySQL

 ### Installation
+You'll need to install MySQL and an IDE that can run Maven project.

 Follow these steps to run this application on local server:
 1. Run create-user sql script to generate a new database user
 2. Run Spring boot application to generate database tables